LogtalkDotOrg/logtalk3/manuals/_sources/devtools/dead_code_scanner.rst.txt

    ...

-For complex applications that make use of sub-libraries, there are also ``rlibrary/1-2`` predicates that performs a recursive scan of a library and all its sub-libraries.
+For complex applications that make use of sub-libraries, there are also ``rlibrary/1-2`` predicates that perform a recursive scan of a library and all its sub-libraries.
 Conversely, we may be interested in scanning a single entity: